 - website templates for free

-- the hosting company manage the clients' technical support issues, which is known as white label technical support.
+- the hosting company manages the clients’ technical support issues, which is known as white-label technical support.

 - make your business appear even bigger by instructing your clients to point their domain name servers to ns1.yourwebsite.com.

 If you want to start a company selling web hosting, reseller web hosting is the way to go.

 Otherwise, if you’re just getting started, stick with a shared hosting package.